adhaase/Pokemon-battle-sim/README.md

-# Pokemon-battle-sim
+# Pokemon battle sim
 A classic Pokemon battle simulation!
+Created to aid me in the learning purposes of Ruby!